Blepharophimosis, ptosis, epicanthus inversus syndrome: Genetics

 BPES is caused by a mutation in the gene FOXL2, located at 3q23 (band 23 on the long arm of chromosome 3).
 There are two types, caused by different mutations in this gene, but both follow an autosomal dominant pattern of inheritance.

 Diagnosis

 Though BPES can be suggested by the presence of blepharophimosis, ptosis and/or epicanthus inversus, it can only be definitively diagnosed by genetic testing.
+A small percentage of patients tend to have a systematic disorder in addition to blepharophimosis.
 Other disorders that appear similar include Waardenburg syndrome and Ohdo blepharophimosis syndrome.

 Treatment

 The main treatment is symptomatic, since the underlying genetic defect cannot be corrected as of 2015.
 Symptomatic treatment is surgical.

 Epidemiology

-BPES is very rare: only 50–100 cases have been described.
+BPES is rare as it only appears in 1 in 50,000 individuals.
 It affects slightly more males than females.

+Famous Patients

+Notable patients who have BPES include: